Explorer

 Further investigation is said to be under process in eight cases and four cases are closed on payment of tax along with interest and penalty.

-New Delhi: The Enforcement Directorate has attached proceeds of crime worth Rs 907 crore and arrested three persons in cases related to money laundering by crypto exchanges, Parliament was informed on Monday.
-Minister of State for Finance Pankaj Chaudhary said Central GST officers have detected Goods and Services Tax (GST) evasion worth Rs 87.60 crore by 12 crypto exchanges.
-Recovery of Rs 110.97 crore, including interest and penalty, has been made.
+Minister of State for Finance Pankaj Chaudhary stated that Central GST officers had also detected Goods and Services Tax (GST) evasion of Rs 87.60 crore across 12 crypto exchanges.
+A recovery of Rs 110.97 crore, including interest and penalties, has already been made.

-In a written reply to a question in the Lok Sabha, the minister said the Directorate of Enforcement is investigating several cases related to crypto frauds wherein a few crypto exchanges have also been found involved in money laundering.
+In a written reply to the Lok Sabha, Chaudhary said the ED is investigating several cases of crypto-related fraud, with some involving crypto exchanges allegedly engaged in money laundering activities.

-"As on December 14, 2022, proceeds of crime amounting to Rs 907.48 crore have been attached/seized, three persons have been arrested and four prosecution complaints have been filed before the Special Court, PMLA, in these cases," Chaudhary said.
+"As on December 14, 2022, proceeds of crime amounting to Rs 907.48 crore have been attached/seized, three persons have been arrested, and four prosecution complaints have been filed before the Special Court, PMLA, in these cases," the minister said.

 "Crypto assets by definition are borderless and require international collaboration to prevent regulatory arbitrage.
-Therefore, any legislation for regulation or for banning can be effective only with significant international collaboration on evaluation of the risks and benefits and evolution of common taxonomy and standards," Chaudhary added.
+Therefore, any legislation for regulation or for banning can be effective only with significant international collaboration on evaluation of the risks and benefits and evolution of common taxonomy and standards," he said.

 Disclaimer: Crypto products and NFTs are unregulated and can be highly risky.
 There may be no regulatory recourse for any loss from such transactions.
 Cryptocurrency is not a legal tender and is subject to market risks.
 Readers are advised to seek expert advice and read offer document(s) along with related important literature on the subject carefully before making any kind of investment whatsoever.
 Cryptocurrency market predictions are speculative and any investment made shall be at the sole cost and risk of the readers.